shaposhnikoff/my_medium_articles_starred/improve-your-aws-lambda-workflow-with-python-lambda-edcc9dd86aaa.md

 * When you’re ready to ‘deploy’ to AWS, you *copy all your dependencies from */site-packages *and move them into your root directory*, temporarily creating an abomination of a project structure.

-* With your project fully bloated and confused, you cherry pick the files needed to zip into an archive.
+* With your project fully bloated and confused, you cherry-pick the files needed to zip into an archive.

-* Finally, you upload your code via zip either to Lambda directory or to S3, only to run your code, realize its broken, and need to start all over.
+* Finally, you upload your code via zip either to Lambda directory or to S3, only to run your code, realize it's broken, and need to start all over.

-## There Must be a Better Way
+## There Must Be a Better Way

 Indeed there is, and surprisingly enough the solution is 100% Python (sorry HashiCorp, we’ll talk another time).
 This “better way” is my personal method of leveraging the following: